sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/assume-role-configuration.rst

 Login to AWS Console which has sufficient privilege to create a role with name ''assume-role-bucket1''.

-2. Create Inline Policy
+2. Create Inline Policy:

-Create an ''inline policy'' which has access of S3 policy to access the different buckets e.g. ''assume-role-bucket1'' & ''assume-role-bucket2'' and attach to the role.
+"Create an ''inline policy'' which has access to S3 policy which in turn has access to the different buckets e.g. ''assume-role-bucket1'' & ''assume-role-bucket2'' and then attach it to the role."

 ::